- BFF Home

 This series (free) carefully develops the training needed to overcome sexual sins.

-All BFF's Biblical material in one spot! pdfs, handouts, commentary, maps, powerpoints, audios, videos, and much more!
+All BFF's New Testament Biblical material in one spot! pdfs, handouts, commentary, maps, powerpoints, audios, videos, and much more!

 17 These are springs without water, and mists driven by a storm, for whom the black darkness has been reserved.